Fionnuala McCormack: Career

 In December 2011, she won the gold medal at the 2011 European Cross Country Championships.

 She began 2012 with wins at the Great Edinburgh Cross Country and Antrim Cross Country.
 She expressed her disappointment that the World Cross Country would not be held that year, and stated that she would focus on track running that year instead.
 In December of that year she became the first woman to defend the continental cross title claiming victory at the 2012 European Cross Country Championships.

 In January 2013, Britton retained her Great Edinburgh Cross Country and Antrim Cross Country titles.

 On 3 March 2013, she won a bronze medal in the 3000 metres final at the 2013 European Athletics Indoor Championships in Gothenburg.
 She placed 13th at the 2013 IAAF World Cross Country Championships, being Europe's top performer in the race and one of only two non-Africans in the top 15 (alongside Neely Spence).
 She competed mainly in European competitions in the following two seasons, coming fourth at the 2013 European Cross Country Championships, ranking eighth in the 10,000 m at the 2014 European Athletics Championships, then ending in sixth at the 2014 European Cross Country Championships (and taking a team bronze).

 She married in 2015 and began competing as Fionnuala McCormack.
 Her first success under her married name was a team bronze at the 2015 European Cross Country Championships, where she narrowly missed an individual medal in fourth place behind Karoline Bjerkeli Grøvdal.
 She finished 5th in the 2019 Chicago Marathon.

 In 2019, she competed in the senior women's race at the 2019 IAAF World Cross Country Championships held in Aarhus, Denmark.
 She finished in 18th place.

+In December 2022, she qualified for the 2024 Summer Olympics, making her the first Irish woman to participate at five Olympic Games.

+In December 2024 she ran her personal best of 2:23:46 in Valencia at the age of 40.

+She finished in 10th place at the 2025 New York City Marathon with a time of 2:27:00, winning the masters division prize of $3,000.